+Policies and Procedures for Updating RDA Content

-The RDA Steering Committee (RSC) is responsible for the content of the RDA standard.
+- 2.1 The RDA Steering Committee (RSC) is responsible for the content of the RDA standard.
 Revisions, consolidations, additions, and other changes may be made to RDA only with RSC approval.
-Changes to the standard must conform to the RDA Board's Internationalization Principles.

-1 This update includes a further change suggested by Renate Behrens with regard to impact statements for Fast Track proposals (section 6).

-The working language of the RSC is English, and all changes to RDA are developed first in English before being applied to other language translations.

-The official content of RDA includes:

-- Base RDA: RDA text contained in the guidance chapters, entity pages, element pages, the glossary, and the RDA vocabulary encoding scheme pages.2 - Alignments and mappings from RDA to related standards - The English language text of RDA (including all Guidance and Entity chapters) - The content in the Resources tab generated by RDA Reference - The linked data representation of RDA Reference in RDF and associated documentation available from the RDA Registry, excluding the unconstrained element set which supports interoperability of RDA and non-RDA data.

-RDA Toolkit also contains unofficial (or community) content:

-- Examples, which are amended or adjusted by each translation team as appropriate3 - Policy statements - Content in the Community resources section - User-created content in the Documents area.

-The RSC and ALA Digital Reference partner to oversee and approve derivatives of RDA content.
+Changes to the standard must conform to the RDA Board's Internationalization Principles. - 2.2 The working language of the RSC is English, and all changes to RDA are developed first in English before being applied to other language translations. - 2.3 The official content of RDA includes: - Base RDA: RDA text contained in the guidance chapters, entity pages, element pages, the glossary, and the RDA vocabulary encoding scheme pages.1 - Alignments and mappings from RDA to related standards - The English language text of RDA (including all Guidance and Entity chapters) - The content in the Resources tab generated by RDA Reference - The linked data representation of RDA Reference in RDF and associated documentation available from the RDA Registry, excluding the unconstrained element set which supports interoperability of RDA and non-RDA data. - 2.4 RDA Toolkit also contains unofficial (or community) content: - Examples, which are amended or adjusted by each translation team as appropriate2 - Policy statements - Content in the Community resources section - User-created content in the Documents area. - 2.5 The RSC and ALA Digital Reference partner to oversee and approve derivatives of RDA content.
 The RSC has responsibility for the accuracy of derivative RDA products, including simplified guides and extractions for particular categories of resources.
 The Translations Working Group leads the derivatives process for both full and partial translations.
-For information about creating a new translation, see Policy for New Translations of RDA.

-The RSC exercises oversight over community-based application profiles, policy statements, and the community resources content published in RDA Toolkit to ensure that these remain compatible with the RDA standard.
+For information about creating a new translation, see Policy for New Translations of RDA. - 2.6 The RSC exercises oversight over community-based application profiles, policy statements, and the community resources content published in RDA Toolkit to ensure that these remain compatible with the RDA standard.
 The RSC is available to consult with community groups as they develop additional supplementary guidance and training documentation.
 The Technical Team Liaison Officer should be consulted as community refinements are prepared to assure RDA conformance.

+1 "RDA Reference" has a related but different scope: it encompasses the linked data and Semantic Web representations of the entities, elements, and terminologies maintained in the RDA Registry.

+2 The RDA Examples Editor has primary responsibility for providing consistent, accurate, and relevant examples in the English language text of RDA and consults with translators on their example choices.